In this article

 Foods to avoid for at least a week following wisdom tooth extraction include:

-Do not drink any caffeinated or carbonated drinks.
-You should also stay away from hot beverages during the first 24 hours after surgery.
+Aside from alcoholic beverages, you must also avoid drinking any caffeinated or carbonated drinks.
+Stay away from hot beverages during the first 24 hours after surgery.

 For the first 24 to 48 hours following wisdom teeth extraction, eat only soft foods like: